frederickaplan/notes-on-rfc/files/RFC-on-Data-Graph.md

   - Manual transcriptions
   - Most-likely transcription
   - Wikidata
-  - Describe a subject, an object or a relation
+  - Describe a subject/object or a relation
+  - Formula, how the segment is resulting from symbolic operation on other segment (cell)

 - Homolgous Segment can be created by different operations